Rivian Automotive Inc. (RIVN) Shares Plummet Below 1-Year High

 RIVN’s Market Performance

-The stock of Rivian Automotive Inc. (RIVN) has seen a -7.53% decrease in the past week, with a 2.69% rise in the past month, and a -23.89% fall in the past quarter.
-The volatility ratio for the week is 4.93%, and the volatility levels for the past 30 days are at 5.28% for RIVN.
-The simple moving average for the last 20 days is -5.08% for RIVN stock, with a simple moving average of -49.31% for the last 200 days.
+The stock of Rivian Automotive Inc. (RIVN) has seen a -9.65% decrease in the past week, with a -1.54% drop in the past month, and a -22.30% fall in the past quarter.
+The volatility ratio for the week is 4.03%, and the volatility levels for the past 30 days are at 5.26% for RIVN.
+The simple moving average for the past 20 days is -9.39% for RIVN’s stock, with a -51.08% simple moving average for the past 200 days.

 Analysts’ Opinion of RIVN

-Many brokerage firms have already submitted their reports for RIVN stocks, with Piper Sandler repeating the rating for RIVN by listing it as a “Neutral.”
-The predicted price for RIVN in the upcoming period, according to Piper Sandler is $15 based on the research report published on April 14th of the current year 2023.
+Many brokerage firms have already submitted their reports for RIVN stocks, with RBC Capital Mkts repeating the rating for RIVN by listing it as a “Sector Perform.”
+The predicted price for RIVN in the upcoming period, according to RBC Capital Mkts is $14 based on the research report published on April 19th of the current year 2023.

-BofA Securities, on the other hand, stated in their research note that they expect to see RIVN reach a price target of $40, previously predicting the price at $50.
-The rating they have provided for RIVN stocks is “Buy” according to the report published on March 10th, 2023.
+Piper Sandler, on the other hand, stated in their research note that they expect to see RIVN reach a price target of $15, previously predicting the price at $63.
+The rating they have provided for RIVN stocks is “Neutral” according to the report published on April 14th, 2023.

-Needham gave a rating of “Buy” to RIVN, setting the target price at $26 in the report published on March 01st of the current year.
+BofA Securities gave a rating of “Buy” to RIVN, setting the target price at $40 in the report published on March 10th of the current year.

 Insider Trading